davidlj95/ngx/projects/ngx-meta/docs/content/guides/manage-your-custom-metadata.md

     export class AppModule {}
     ```

+### Injecting the factory provider

+The provider has been created already, so you just need to add it to your main app file.
+In a similar fashion as you would do with a built-in metadata module like [standard module] in the [get started setup] step

 === "For standalone, module-free apps"

     --8<-- "includes/standalone-apps-explanation.md"

     Open your `app.config.ts` file.
-Add the following provider:
+Add the created factory provider to the providers list.

     ```typescript title="app.config.ts"
-    import {NgxMetaMetadataManager} from '@davidlj95/ngx-meta/core'

     export const appConfig: ApplicationConfig = {
       // ...
       providers: [
-        {
-          provide: NgxMetaMetadataManager,
-          useClass: CustomTitleMetadataManager,
-          multi: true,
-        }
+        CUSTOM_TITLE_METADATA_MANAGER_PROVIDER,
       ]
     })
     ```

-### Injecting the factory provider

-The provider has been created already, so you just need to add it to your main app file.
-In a similar fashion as you would do with a built-in metadata module like [standard module] in the [get started setup] step

 === "For non-standalone, module-based apps"